AprilXu8168/AUDCurrency/README.md

 - Error Handler

+- Hourly reFetch trigger

-- Find a way to call the ExchangeRatesController.UpdateRates controller route from your browser, ideally via the swagger docs that .net can auto generate for you. **Document** how to view this in your repo.
+-  <s>Find a way to call the ExchangeRatesController.UpdateRates controller route from your browser, ideally via the swagger docs that .net can auto generate for you. **Document** how to view this in your repo. </s>

 - And then once you are done, the next step may take you a while.
 Add the **'Hot Chocolate'** package to your API.
 Read its documentation and figure out how to call ExchangeRatesService.UpdateRates() via a mutation, and how to test it in your browser using https://graphql-dotnet.github.io/docs/getting-started/graphiql/ or similar.